badgerloop-software/race-profile/solar_car_telemetry/README.md

 We need to find the optimal racing profile given the real-time performance of the car.
 A vital part to our system, then, is to build a data pipeline from Engineering Dashboard, where all real-time car data are stored, to Simulink Model.

-Spcifically, the system will take the following data measured in our solar car, from our weather API, and initial constants, process it, prepare it, and send it to the Simulunk model.
+Specifically, the system will take the following data measured in our solar car, from our weather API, and initial constants, process it, prepare it, and send it to the Simulink model.

 ## Project Structure